-Old-age pension (social insurance): The pension is based on the length of the total contribution period and average earnings.
-The average earnings in the last 60 months determines the basic component of the pension (from 43% to 52.5%).
-The basic component is increased by 0.0835% for each month of contributions exceeding 240 months.
-The basic component is then applied to the average earnings in the last 240 months.
-(Earnings adjustment: Earnings are adjusted according to changes in the consumer price index.)
+Old-age pension (social insurance): The pension is the insured's average indexed earnings in the last 240 months multiplied by 43% to 52.5%, depending on average earnings in the last 60 months, plus 0.0835% of average earnings for each month of contributions exceeding 240 months (Earnings are adjusted to changes in the consumer price index).

-The minimum monthly pension is 101,220 colones; if the calculated pension amount is lower, a lump sum is paid.
+The minimum monthly pension is 113,181 colones; if the calculated pension amount is lower, a lump sum is paid.

-The maximum monthly pension is 1,178,419 colones.
+The maximum monthly pension is 1,333,752 colones.

-Advanced pension: The pension is reduced by 1.75% for each trimester of retirement before reaching the age at which the normal old-age pension would have been paid.
+Advanced pension: The pension is reduced by 1.75% for each trimester below normal pensionable age.

-Proportional old-age pension: The benefit is calculated in the same way as the old-age pension and multiplied by a coefficient resulting from the division of the number of contributions by 300.
+Proportional old-age pension: The benefit is equal to the pension the insured would have received multiplied by the insured's number of contributions and divided by 300.

-Deferred pension: The pension is increased by 0.133% of average earnings in the last 240 months for each month of deferred retirement beyond the normal pensionable age.
+Deferred pension: The pension is increased by 0.133% of average earnings in the last 240 months for each month of retirement is deferred beyond the normal pensionable age.

-The maximum deferred pension is 1,192,796 colones.
+The maximum deferred pension is 1,887,260 colones.

-Schedule of payments: Thirteen payments a year.
+Schedule of payments: 13 payments a year.

-Benefit adjustment: Benefits are adjusted twice a year, in January and July, according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted twice a year, in January and July, according to variations in the cost of living.